 - You need to adopt a specific persona via email — sometimes being controversial and punchy works in your favor over email.
 Humor definitely shouldn’t be overlooked as a sales and engagement strategy.

 - After a few initial groundwork emails, start dropping in references not only to your free content like blogs, but more premium options like webinars, mastermind groups, and consulting calls.
-Tie in the mention with a specific value proposition or offer, and avoid generica and generalized sales pitches.
+Tie in the mention with a specific value proposition or offer, and avoid generic and generalized sales pitches.

 - Time-specific and email only offers are always winners, so these should feature heavily as part of your sales strategy.
 Constantly having offers and deep discounts can make you look suspicious, but you still need to bring them into the process.
 Have a big push for sign-ups about once a quarter so that you don’t start to wear thin on people.

-Another way to to look at your email sales sequence is to specifically react to the action the user took while signing up.
+Another way to look at your email sales sequence is to specifically react to the action the user took while signing up.
 If they joined your email list off the back of a free podcast you hosted on financial queries, then your email sequence should start there.
 Build a foundation with 3-5 topical emails to show that you’re listening — you will be much more likely to get people to convert this way.